micmejia/bible-dump/AMPC/Luke/Luke 11.md

-But He said, Blessed (happy and [^m]to be envied) rather are those who hear the Word of God and obey _and_ practice it!
+But He said, Blessed (happy and to be envied) rather are those who hear the Word of God and obey _and_ practice it!